sanderslab/magellanmapper/README.md

 This approach is recommended when running command-line tasks or for debugging output.
 Replace `mag` if you gave the environment a different name.

-MagellanMapper can be run as a GUI as described above or headlessly for automated tasks. [`sample_cmds.sh`](bin/sample_cm**ds.sh) is a script that shows examples of common commands.
+MagellanMapper can be run as a GUI as described above or headlessly for automated tasks. [`sample_cmds.sh`](bin/sample_cmds.sh) is a script that shows examples of common commands.
 You can also use [`pipelines.sh`](bin/pipelines.sh), a script to run many automated pipelines within MagellanMapper, such as whole volume nuclei detection and image transposition.
-See [Settings](docs/settings.md) for how to customize paramers your image aanalysis.
+See [Settings](docs/settings.md) for how to customize parameters for your image analysis.

 ### Image file import
 In the "Import" tab, you can select files, view and update metadata, and import the files.